li-2020-jl/Jialu-Li_Portfolio/dataviz3.md

 ##### Feedback Received:
 * Classmate 1:
-⋅⋅* I think you can emphasize the differences between before and after.
+⋅⋅⋅I think you can emphasize the differences between before and after.
 It is a bit hard for me to notice the difference between these two forms.
 Or find a way to help people notice the differences
-⋅⋅* I prefer a different color (like the color in the redesign 3) to notate the states planned to easing restrictions.
+⋅⋅⋅I prefer a different color (like the color in the redesign 3) to notate the states planned to easing restrictions.

 * Classmate 2:
-⋅⋅* Improvement: It will be better the final design can be an animation?
+⋅⋅⋅Improvement: It will be better the final design can be an animation?
 Otherwise, I feel confused when you have the "state planned to ..." in legend but no such elements in the visualization.
-⋅⋅* I think this visualization is good that the slash texture kind of represents the process of "dissolve", where every state reopens again, from dark blue to gray.
+⋅⋅⋅I think this visualization is good that the slash texture kind of represents the process of "dissolve", where every state reopens again, from dark blue to gray.

-#### redesign 2:
+#### Redesign 2:
 the second redesign really puts the emphasis on showing how many states are participating in the easing restriction.
 For this purpose, I only show states as having restrictions vs. no restrictions.
 Then I use color with a similar value of the no restriction gray and contrasting hue with the restriction blue to represent the states that have already or planned to take action.

 <img src="redesign 2.png" width="500" />

 ##### Feedback Received:
 * Classmate 1:
-⋅⋅* This is one is pretty straightforward.
+⋅⋅⋅This is one is pretty straightforward.
 I can get the info/estimation of how many states are going to ease the restriction quickly.
 One concern is the accessibility issue that the contrast between the yellow and gray might not strong enough for some people with disability.

-#### redesign 3:
+#### Redesign 3:
 This is to tell a more convincing story of how many states will take the action of easing their restrictions by using side-by-side comparison.

 <img src="redesign 2.png" width="500" />